Pairing: Olivia Spencer/Natalia Rivera.

 Disclaimer: Definitely not mine; I would be taking waaaaaay better care of them, I assure you.

-Author's Note: Fic title is from Joseph Arthur's In the Sun (one of THE Otalia songs, IMO).
+Author's Note: Title is from Joseph Arthur's In the Sun (which is, for my money, THE Otalia song)--lyrics here.

 Many thanks to seftiri for the beta!